 Lag was virtually everywhere on iOS 11.
 We'd see it when we opened up apps, when we were typing on the keyboard, when we pulled up Control Center, when we were moving between home screens, and when we were using our core apps.
 We got used to it after awhile, but it was obviously far from ideal.

-So when iOS 12 debuted in June and Apple made bold promises about improving performance, we were ecstatic.
+So when iOS 12 debuted and Apple made bold promises about improving performance, we were ecstatic.
 Leery, but ecstatic.

 iOS 12.5.6 is performing well on the iPhone 6 models in our possession.
-We're still seeing a little bit of lag in some areas (pulling up Control Center, keyboard), but the operating system still feels much faster than iOS 11.
+We're still seeing a little bit of lag in some areas (pulling up Control Center, keyboard), but the operating system mostly feels smooth.

 Battery life is solid.
 Wi-Fi, GPS, and Bluetooth are both working fine.
 And we haven't noticed any catastrophic bugs on board Apple's new firmware.

 Apps, for the most part, continue to run fine on the iPhone 6.
 If you're noticing issues with app, try downloading the latest version.